mintyfresh/generalis/README.md

     $ bundle install

-To generate the classes and configuration used by generalis, run:
+To generate the classes and configuration used by Generalis, run:

     $ bin/rails generate generalis:install